AlfredCYL/factor_analyser/README.md

-# Factor Management
+# FactorBacktester
-Factor Management is a specialized manager for cross-section factor evaluation.
+FactorBacktester is a specialized backtester for cross-section factor evaluation.
 It provides functionality for calculating rankICs, quantile returns, and factor returns based on variable methods.

 ## Example
 For a detailed example, please refer to the [test file](/test.ipynb) included in this repository.